 - (i) The joint committee for the importation of meat, pork, fat and poultry.
-With representatives from Norwegian Farmers Meat Market Association, Norwegian Egg Pooles the Meat Trader's National Association, the Provision Wholesalers' National Association and Norwegian Cooperative Union and Wholesale Society. - (ii) The Committee for Cheese.
+With representatives from Norwegian Farmers' Meat Market Association, Norwegian Egg Pooles, the Meat Traders' National Association, the Provision Wholesalers' National Association and Norwegian Cooperative Union and Wholesale Society. - (ii) The Committee for Cheese.
 With representatives from the Provision Wholesalers' National Association, the National Federation of Retail Grocers of Norway, the Norwegian Cooperative Union and Wholesale Society and the Norwegian Dairies Sales Association. - (iii) A council for the importation of potatoes, vegetables, fruit, berries, live plants and parts of plants is to be appointed.
 Membership of the Council is to be as follows:

-The Ministry of Government 1 representative Administration
+The Ministry of Government Administration

-The Ministry for Children and Family 1 representative Affairs

-The Ministry of Foreign Affairs 1 representative

-The Norwegian Farmer's Union (in 1 representative Norwegian: Norges Bondelag)
+1 representative

-The Norwegian Smallholder's Union (in Norwegian: Norsk Bonde- og Småbrukarlag) 1 representative The Norwegian Farmer's Union/the Norwegian Smallholder's Union 1 joint representative The Council for Nurseries and Horticulture (in Norwegian: Rådet for Gartneri og hagebruk) 2 representatives The Norwegian Fruit and Vegetable Association (in Norwegian: Gartnerhallen) 1 representative The Consumer's Council (in Norwegian: Forbrukerrådet) l representative The Consumer's Cooperative Union and Wholesale Society (in Norwegian: Norges Kooperative Landsforening) 1 representative The Norwegian Fruit Wholesaler's Association (in Norwegian: Norges Fruktgrossisters Forbund) 1 representative The Norwegian Vegetable Wholesaler's Association (in Norwegian: Grønnsaksgrossistenes Landsforbund) 1 representative The National Canning Industry Association (in Norwegian: Konservesfabrikkenes Landsforening) l representative The Flower Importers' Association (in Norwegian: Blomsterimportørenes Landsforening) 1 representative
+The Ministry for Children and Family 1 representative Affairs The Ministry of Foreign Affairs 1 representative The Norwegian Farmers' Union (in 1 representative Norwegian: Norges Bondelag) The Norwegian Smallholders' Union (in 1 representative Norwegian: Norsk Bonde- og Smabrukarlag) The Norwegian Farmers' Union/the 1 joint Norwegian Smallholder's Union representative The Council for Nurseries and 2 representatives Horticulture (in Norwegian: Redet for Gartneri og hagebruk) The Norwegian Fruit and Vegetable 1 representative Association (in Norwegian: Gartnerhallen) The Consumers' Council (in Norwegian: 1 representative Forbrukerradet) The Consumers' Cooperative Union and 1 representative Wholesale Society (in Norwegian: Norges Kooperative Landsforening) The Norwegian Fruit and Vegetable Wholesalers' 1 representative Association (in Norwegian, Norges Fruktog Grønnsaksgrossisteres Forbund) 1 representative The National Canning Industry Association (in Norwegian: Konservesfabrikkenes Landsforening) The Flower Importers' Association (in 1 representative Norwegian: Blomsterimporterenes